Eco Church

 Buying Fairtrade means a better deal for farmers

 Large or small, your actions come with big practical paybacks.
+Check out some of these downloadable resources: